johnrichter/test-benches/vms/README.md

 # Overview

-imple barebones VMs that can be created ad-hoc and provisioned with Ansible
+Simple barebones VMs that can be created ad-hoc and provisioned with Ansible

 # Vagrant